JianhuaHuang/streamlineR/README.md

 Bin Training Data Based on Regression Coefficients: `bin.knn`
 -------------------------------------------------------------

+Before building the model with training data, we may need to convert some numerical variables to categorical variables by binning the numerical values into different groups, so that we can model the non-linear relationship between the independent and dependent variables.
+This package provides two methods to find the cut points for binning: `bin.knn` and `bin.rpart`.

+The `bin.knn` method finds the cut points based on the regression coefficients using the KNN algorithm.
+Generally, the `bin.knn` finds the cut points through the following steps: 1.
+Divide the independent variable x into some small bucket (e.g., 20 bucket) 2.
+Build a univariate model using x and y 3.
+Get the regression coefficients for each bucket 4.
+Use the KNN algorithm to bin the buckets into bigger groups (e.g., 5 groups), based on their orders and regression coefficients.

+The `bin.knn` method can now deal with Generalized Linear Models (GLM) and Survival Model (class of coxph in R).
+The `bin.knn` function takes four arguments: formula, data, n.group, and min.bucket.
+The min.bucket is the minimum ratio of records in each bucket.
+The min.bucket should be small enough to make that there are enough buckets for binning, and big enough to guarantee that the estimated regression coefficients are statistically reliable for all buckets.

+The following function bins the 20 buckets (including NA) into 5 groups represented by different colors.
+We can extract the cut points based on the colors for different groups.

 ``` r
 bin.knn(status ~ platelet, data = dt.train, n.group = 5, min.bucket = 0.05)
 ```

 ![](README_files/figure-markdown_github/unnamed-chunk-6-1.png)

+Although the `bin.knn` function take into acount both the order and coefficient of each bucket, it may bin some buckets together if the coefficients for some neighboring buckets are very different.
+In this case, we may need to change the number of groups and/or buckets by adjusting the `n.group` and/or `min.bucket` argument.
+This can be done interactively using the manipulate function as follows:

 ``` r
 manipulate(bin.knn(status ~ platelet, data = dt.train, n.group, min.bucket),